 How do you cook silken tofu?

 This is often cubed and added to soups and stews, right at the very end.
 As it is quite fragile it is added at the end of cooking to warm through, with minimal stirring as you want to keep it whole in the final dish.

 One of our favourite vegan tofu recipes.
-Our chilli tofu ramen is vegan and low-cal, and is packed full of fresh flavours.
+Our chilli tofu ramen is vegan and low calorie, and is packed full of fresh flavours.
 The chilli adds a heat to the marinated tofu.
 Try this easy bowl of ramen for a warming meal.
-Here are our top noodle soup recipes to try…
+Here are our top noodle soup recipes to try.

 A simple tofu recipe that's really indulgent.
 If you're looking for a Chinese takeaway alternative, try this seared sesame tofu with noodle salad.
 Red chilli livens up the tofu and the noodles make it a filling meal.
 A great vegetarian alternative.

 An easy tofu recipe that is simple to make.
 Make this banh mi recipe which is a Vietnamese baguette.
-This version is filled with tofu, coriander and freshly pickled veg.
+Our version is filled with tofu, coriander and freshly pickled veg.
 This easy tofu recipe is a great lunch idea.
-Create a Vietnamese banquet with our recipes here…
+Create a Vietnamese banquet with our recipes here.

 Our best tofu recipe, perfect for a healthy meat-free-Monday with bags of protein and only 143 calories a serving.
 Marinate tofu in Japanese-style teriyaki and then pour over the miso broth.
 A warming winter dish.